hbristow/eigen/README.md

 Eigen Python
 ============

-A slim Python/Cython to the Eigen C++ template library
+A slim Python/Cython interface to the Eigen C++ template library

 Eigen Python exports a number of Eigen types (namely Matrix and its derivatives) along with some of the core functionality provided by Eigen.
 This package is